Design M.F.A. with a concentration in Fashion Design

 a.
 Fashion Design

 - A minimum of two years of professional experience in the field.

 A minimum of 60 semester credit hours, including 30 hours of studio.
 Candidates are expected to prepare an exhibition of their work for presentation to the public.

 Fashion Design concentration, 21–30 hours (minimum).
 Up to 30 hours of graduate work from a previous or concurrent graduate degree may be utilized.

 Research methods, 3 hours

-Problem study in lieu of a thesis, 6 hours
+Problem study instead of a thesis, 6 hours

-All graduate students seeking the M.F.A. in the design department are required to participate in graduate reviews every term/semester they are enrolled in a studio course until they pass and are admitted to candidacy.
+All graduate students seeking the M.F.A. in the design department must participate in graduate reviews every term/semester they are enrolled in a studio course until they pass and are admitted to candidacy.